holosoe/id-server/README.md

 Start the MySQL server.

-Create a database.
+Create a database under the user 'root'.
 Set `MYSQL_DB_NAME` in config.js to the name of the database.

 ## Run